ehmicky/autoserver/docs/server/data_model/collections.md

 # Collections

-Collections are the equivalent of a database table or collection.
+Collections are the equivalent of a database table or entity.

 # Name